uipath-certification/uipath-certification.github.io/cert-questions-answers.md

          <div class="card-body d-flex flex-column">
 		 <div class="alert alert-primary text-center" role="alert">Difficulty: 4
 </div>
-			<p class="card-text">You are bound to get one or two questions on the exam about how to name an method vs a variable vs a property that has I/O capabilities.
+			<p class="card-text">You are bound to get one or two questions on the exam about how to name an method vs a variable vs an I/O property.
 Easy marks if you know the rules. </p><p class="card-text">A difficult choice to make if you have to guess.</p>
             <p class="text-center mt-auto"><a href="http://uipath.rpacertified.com/2020/10/12/kebab-camel-pascal-case-quiz.html" class="text-center  btn btn-outline-primary btn-sm">Naming Conventions</a></p>

          </div>